Getting Started with the BIN Data API

 Brands Covered

-At this time, BIN Data includes data for the following card brands.
+At this time, the BIN Data API includes data for the following card brands.

 - PayPal